 The Cup now measures only 10cm by 8.5cm is held together by wire staples and fits comfortably in the palm of the hand.

 People from far and wide came visiting to Nanteos to drink out of the Nanteos Cup.
 Margaret Powell had a routine to the Cup lending, which was as follows:

-The Cup was kept in the library at Nanteos, locked in a cupboard.
+The Cup was kept in the library at Nanteos, and kept locked in a cupboard.
 The Cup that was on display was a replica made by Richard Rees Jones of Rhoserchan, Isaf, Capel Seion.
 The visitor that wanted to drink from the Cup would be sent into the Morning room to be greeted by Margaret Powell.
-Maggie the Housekeeper would be in the Library placing the genuine Cup on display instead of the replica and was put on display on the table between the two windows.
+Maggie the Housekeeper would be in the Library placing the genuine Cup on display instead of the replica and put on display on the table between the two windows.
 She would fill it up with water, and then Mrs. Powell would enter the library from the morning room with the visitor.
 The visitor then drank from the Cup.
 After the water was drank Mrs. Powell took them into the dining room and slammed the door loudly so Maggie could hear.
-Maggie said that once she heard the door slam she would then take the Cup, dry it and then replace it with a replica in case anyone tried to steal it, and replace the real Cup in the locked cupboard.
+Maggie said that once she heard the door slam she would then take the Cup, dry it and then replace it with a replica in case anyone tried to steal it, then replacing the real Cup in the locked cupboard.
 She said that this was done every time when a visitor called.

-Testimonies of healing powers of the Cup can be seen in old receipts here are just a few examples -
+Tstimonies of healing powers of the Cup can be seen in old receipts here are just a few examples -

 27th November 1857